 International Labor Day in Vietnam takes place right after the Vietnamese Reunification Day (30/04), which means that Vietnamese people have 2 consecutive public holidays.
 Therefore, the tourist sites are often very crowded.

 Above are all major public holidays in Vietnam.
-Hope that information from Localtravelidea is helpful to you when planning to visit our beautiful country.
+Hope that information from Vietnamtrips is helpful to you when planning to visit our beautiful country.